‘Street Legal’ reboot among new shows in CBC’s 2018/19 lineup - Red Deer Advocate

 The grit of “Diggstown” is a contrast to the gloss of “Street Legal,” which the creators say will have the same soapy quality as the original but also dig into messy and difficult cases.
 It will serve as a standalone story that doesn’t require knowledge of its predecessor.

-Dale, who will be executive producer, said the show will see Olivia working at a boutique firm after the elite one she was at disbands.
+Dale, who will be a producer, said the show will see Olivia working at a boutique firm after the elite one she was at disbands.

 The popular Gemini Award-winning series originally aired from 1987 to 1994.